mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

               └── minimalist_script.py
               └── _minimalist_class.py

-As you are familiar with object-oriented programing, you know that classes are central to this paradigm.
+As you are familiar with object-oriented programming, you know that classes are central to this paradigm.
 As a memory refresher, let's make a class that honestly does nothing really useful but illustrates all the basic points in a Python class.